Skip to content

 # metric_name_filter = ["cpu"]

-# Configuring this item adds a prefix to the measurement name
+# Configuring this item adds a prefix to the metric set name

 measurement_prefix = ""

-# By default, the metric name is split by underscores "_", with the first field being the measurement name and the remaining fields being the current metric name
+# By default, the metric name is split by underscore "_", the first field after splitting becomes the metric set name, the remaining fields become the current metric name

-# If `measurement_name` is configured, no splitting of the metric name will occur
+# If measurement_name is configured, the metric name will not be split

-# The final measurement name will have the `measurement_prefix` added as a prefix
+# The final metric set name will have the measurement_prefix added as a prefix

 # measurement_name = "prom"